Qualtrics, Decipher, and Alchemer - Translation Process for 3 Platforms

-Survey Gizmo has a nice feature that gives you another option: “Copy standard messaging for this language from an existing project.”
+Alchemer has a nice feature that gives you another option: “Copy standard messaging for this language from an existing project.”
 This is a feature that Translation Memory can help with on the translation side, but being able to do this within the platform can speed along the process.
 If you’ve previously translated scales, error messages, instructions, or other elements, you can simply reuse them as long as the context hasn’t changed.
-Just like the other platforms, Survey Gizmo allows you to either translate within the platform, or export a file for translation.
+Just like the other platforms, Alchemer allows you to either translate within the platform, or export a file for translation.

-Regardless of which platform you use, market research translation generally includes one last very important step: Online Translation Testing (OTT).
+Regardless of which platform you use, market research translation generally includes one last very important step: Online Validation.
+Online Validation involves a native speaker of the target language taking the survey as if they were a respondent to verify that language is appearing properly and survey logic is intact.
 Especially with any platform where you can add HTML within the questions, you’ll want to be sure that your formatting has been preserved in the translated version.